 - The employer and the intern understand the intern is not entitled to wages.

-Additional resources are available from the Career Center including learning agreement and performance evaluation forms, internship coordinators in various academic departments and more.
+Additional resources are available from Career Services including learning agreement and performance evaluation forms, internship coordinators in various academic departments and more.

 For more information, email Jamie Garlinghouse or call 208-885-6122.